Maiale al Latte

 8. Braise for about 90 minutes, and then remove the lid and parchment paper, cooking for another 30 minutes or so, until a thermometre registers 170°F.

-10. Remove the peel and herbs from the milk sauce and spoon over the pork.
+10. Remove the peel and herbs from the sauce and discard.

 Wine Pairing: